ksu-hmi/PythonQuiz/projectroadmap.md

 1. Plan the Basics
 Goal: A console-based quiz where users answer multiple-choice questions on Python knowledge.

 Decide on the number of questions: We decided as a group that we would develop 15-20 questions.
+(THIS IS DONE)

 Questions format: Each has a question, 4 options, and a correct answer.